shinzo-labs/heimdall/README.md

 ### Edit Authorized Tools

 To add authorized tools to a new or existing server, add them as needed to `~/.heimdall/controls.json` and Heimdall will update its internal config after a few seconds.
 If your MCP client supports dynamic tool list caching, you should see it update the authorized tools automatically.
-Other clients may require a restart to see the new tools.
+Other clients (ex.
+Claude Desktop) may require a restart to see the new tools.

 The schema for controls looks like this:
 ```javascript